MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 To automatically get the values and run Set-RMSServerAuthentication:

 ````
-# Make sure that you have the AADRM and MSOnline modules installed
+# Make sure that you have the AIPService and MSOnline modules installed

 $ServicePrincipalName="<new service principal name>"
 Connect-AipServiceService